JJWallis/personal-portfolio/README.md

 ### Useful resources

--  [Formspree](https://formspree.io/) - A service for dealing with form submissions and sending you data, whilst performing their own validation to protect you against spam.
+-  [Formspree](https://formspree.io/) - A service for dealing with form submissions and sending you data, whilst also performing their own validation to protect you against spam (for example).

 ## Author